Advanced cardiac care to get you back to those you love

-Cardiopulmonary Rehab is a medically supervised program to help patients with heart disease, pulmonary disease or peripheral vascular disease regain strength, prevent their condition from worsening and reduce the risk of recurrence.
-Cardiac rehabilitation programs have proven to significantly increase chances of survival.
+Cardiopulmonary (heart and lung) rehabilitation is a medically supervised program to help patients with heart disease, pulmonary disease or peripheral vascular disease regain strength, prevent their condition from worsening and reduce the risk of recurrence.
+Heart or cardiac rehabilitation programs have proven to significantly increase chances of survival.

 Inpatient Cardiac Rehabilitation, available at CHI Memorial Hospital Chattanooga and CHI Memorial Hospital Hixson, begins while the patient is still in the hospital and provides a customized program of non-strenuous activities and education.
 A cardiac rehabilitation nurse or exercise physiologist assesses each patient's risk factors, educational needs and activity level.

-During this phase, patients meet in an outpatient class setting to gradually increase their activity level under the close supervision of registered nurses and exercise physiologists.
-Supervision includes heart and blood pressure monitoring.
+During this phase, patients with intermittent claudication due to their blood flow problems to their legs, meet in an outpatient class setting to gradually increase their activity level under the close supervision of registered nurses and exercise physiologists.
+Supervision includes EKG monitoring and blood pressure monitoring.
 Patients learn more about diet, coping with their condition and other concerns.
 Phase II services are available at CHI Memorial Hospital Chattanooga.
+Patients must be referred by a physician.

 Participants at this level may continue the program they began in phase II or they may enter the program directly with a physician referral.
 The goal is to reduce cardiovascular or pulmonary risk factors to lessen the risk of heart attack and stroke.
 Nurses and exercise physiologists help the participant develop an individualized program.
 Phase III services are available at CHI Memorial Hospital Chattanooga.